 Note: the processes described below are the same as those described on the Antarctica page.
 The degree to which each effect contributes to iceberg carving and/or disintegration of ice shelves varies enormously from place to place.
 In Greenland, ‘top down’ melting may be the largest driver for some glaciers but not others over time (Fig. 5).

 - Ice sheet: continental glaciers that have joined together to cover the surrounding land in an area greater than 50,000 km².
-There are only three in the world: Greenland and Antarctica which has two: the WAIS and the EAIS (Fig. 1).
+There are only three in the world: Greenland and Antarctica (which has two: the WAIS and the EAIS).
 The existence of these ice sheets are why we are still in an ice age.

 - Marine ice sheet: an ice sheet whose base is on ground below sea level.
-This makes it particularly vulnerable to undercutting by warming waters (Fig. 3).
-The WAIS is a marine ice sheet (Figs. 1 & 2).
+This makes it particularly vulnerable to undercutting by warming waters.
+The Jakobshavn Isbræ glacier is one of many examples (Fig. 1).

 - Grounding line: the point where the bottom or ‘basal’ side of a glacier leaves land and extends out over the ocean.